-120. The registered owner of any mark may apply in the prescribed manner and with prescribed fee to the Director-General for leave to add to or alter such mark in any manner not substantially affecting the identity of the same, and the Director-General may refuse such leave or may grant the same on such terms and subject to such limitations as to mode or place of use as he may think fit.
+Alteration of 120.
+The registered owner of any mark may apply in the prescribed registered mark.

+manner and with prescribed fee to the Director-General for leave to add to or alter such mark in any manner not substantially affecting the identity of the same, and the Director-General may refuse such leave or may grant the same on such terms and subject to such limitations as to mode or place of use as he may think fit.
 If leave be granted, the mark as altered shall be published in the prescribed manner.

-CHAPTER XXIII

-RIGHTS OF THE REGISTERED OWNER OF A MARK
+CHAPTER XXIII RIGHTS OF THE REGISTERED OWNER OF A MARK

-121. (1) Subject and without prejudice to the other provisions of this Part, the registered owner of a mark shall have the following exclusive rights in relation to the mark:-
+Rights of registered owner.121.(1) Subject and without prejudice to the other provisions of this Part, the registered owner of a mark shall have the following exclusive rights in relation to the mark:

-Rights of registered owner.

-- (a) to use the mark; - (b) to assign or transmit the registration of the mark; - (c) to conclude licence contracts. - (2) Without the consent of the registered owner of the mark third parties are precluded from the following acts:- - (a) any use of the mark, or a sign resembling it in such a way as to be likely to mislead the public, for goods or services in respect of which the mark is registered or for similar goods or services in connection with which the use of the mark or sign is likely to mislead the public; and - (b) any other use of the mark, or of a sign or trade name resembling it, without just cause and in conditions likely to be prejudicial to the interests of the registered owner of the mark. - (3) The application (whether by way of printing, painting or otherwise) or the affixing in Sri Lanka by a third party, of a mark or any sign resembling such mark in such a way as to be likely to mislead the public, on or in connection with, goods in respect of which such mark has been registered (whether such goods are intended for sale in Sri Lanka, or for export from Sri Lanka) shall be deemed to be an act prohibited under Subsection (2). - (4) The court shall presume the likelihood of misleading the public in instances where a person uses a mark identical to the registered mark for identical goods or services in respect of which the mark is registered.
+(a) to use the mark;

+(b) to assign or transmit the registration of the mark;

+(c) to conclude licence contracts.

+(2) Without the consent of the registered owner of the mark third parties are precluded from the following acts:

+(a) any use of the mark, or a sign resembling it in such a way as to be likely to mislead the public, for goods or services in respect of which the mark is registered or for similar goods or services in connection with which the use of the mark or sign is likely to mislead the public; and

+(b) any other use of the mark, or of a sign or trade name resembling it, without just cause and in conditions likely to be prejudicial to the interests of the registered owner of the mark.

+(3) The application (whether by way of printing, painting or otherwise) or the affixing in Sri Lanka by a third party, of a mark or any sign resembling such mark in such a way as to be likely to mislead the public, on or in connection with, goods in respect of which such mark has been registered (whether such goods are intended for sale in Sri Lanka, or for export from Sri Lanka) shall be deemed to be an act prohibited under Subsection (2).

+(4) The court shall presume the likelihood of misleading the public in instances where a person uses a mark identical to the registered mark for identical goods or services in respect of which the mark is registered.

+122. The registration or the mark shall not confer on its registered owner the right to preclude third parties -

-Limitation of registered owners's rights.
+Limitation of registered owner's rights.

-- 122. The registration of the mark shall not confer on its registered owner the right to preclude third parties - (a) from using their bona fide names, addresses, pseudonyms, a geographical name, or exact indications concerning the kind, quality, quantity, destination, value, place of origin or time of production or of supply of their goods and services, in so far as such use is confined to the purposes of mere identification or information and cannot mislead the public as to the source of the goods or services; - (b) from using the mark in relation to goods lawfully manufactured, imported, offered for sale, sold, used or stocked in Sri Lanka under that mark, provided that such goods have not undergone any change.
+(a) from using then bona fide names, addresses, pseudonyms, a geographical name, or exact indications concerning the kind, quality, quantity, destination, value, place of origin or time of production or of supply of then goods and services, in so far as such use is confined to the purposes of mere identification or information and cannot mislead the public as to the source of the goods or services.

+(b) from using the mark in relation to goods lawfully manufactured, imported, offered for sale, sold, used or stocked in Sri Lanka under that mark, provided that such goods have not undergone any change.